jncosideout/Mancala_iPhone_App/privacy_policy.md

 Alexander S. Beaty built the Mancala Fantasy - Online app as a Free app.
-This SERVICE is provided by Alexander S. Beaty at no cost and is intended for use as is.
+This SERVICE is provided by me, Alexander S. Beaty at no cost and is intended for use as is.
+If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
+The Personal Information that I collect is used for providing and improving the Service.
+I will not use or share your information with anyone except as described in this Privacy Policy

 I am committed to protecting your personal information and your right to privacy.
 If you have any questions or concerns about my notice, or my practices with regards to your personal information, please contact me at romeobeaty@gmail.com.

 When you visit my mobile application, and use my services, you trust me with your personal information.
 I take your privacy very seriously.
 In this privacy notice, I seek to explain to you in the clearest way possible what information I collect, how I use it and what rights you have in relation to it.
 I hope you take some time to read through it carefully, as it is important.
 If there are any terms in this privacy notice that you do not agree with, please discontinue use of my Apps and my services.